Lake Como Day Trip from Milan: One Day Itinerary (Self-Guided)

 Personally, I’m a gardens person and not a palace/villa person, so I only explored the gardens of Villa del Balbianello.
 They did not disappoint.
 Though smaller than the gardens at Villa Carlotta, Villa del Balbianello’s gardens have been featured in Star Wars and Casino Royal.
 So come prepared with a bit of patience if you’re keen on perfect photos without other people in them.

 Regardless which villa you decide to explore, be sure to get back for the last ferry to Varenna in time!
-This changes depending on the season (but tends to be between 4:00 – 4:30pm), so definitely purchase on arrival in town.
-If you can’t, carefully look up the schedule ahead and arrive with buffer time in case of a line to purchase.
+This changes depending on the season (but tends to be between 4:00 – 4:30pm), so definitely purchase on arrival in town if you are buying tickets in person.
+In any case, carefully look up the schedule ahead and arrive at the ferry with buffer time.

 Once you’re back to Varenna, it will be around 5pm, and you’ll be done with ferries for the day (yay!).
-Spend a few hours exploring as you please.
+Spend a few hours exploring as you please, dipping in and out of whatever streets, churches, and shops catch your eye.
 Later on, grab some dinner with a sunset view over the lake.

 While you explore town, be sure to stop by the square outside San Giorgio Church.
 Also be sure to see Villa Monastero.
 If you are visiting in April or October, Villa Monastero closes at 6:30pm and 6:00pm, respectively, so I recommend heading straight here from the ferry!